-The Donmar Warehouse became an independent producing house in 1992, meaning they develop their productions in-house, rather than external companies controlling the shows.
-Sam Mendes took over as artistic director from 1992, staying in the role for a decade.
+In 1992, the Donmar Warehouse became an independent producing house in 1992, and Sam Mendes took over as artistic director for ten years.
 Under Mendes, notable shows include Cabaret in 1993, starring Alan Cumming and Jane Horrocks, as well as revivals of The Glass Menagerie, Endgame and Into the Woods.
-Michael Grandage then took over as the Donmar’s artistic director in 2002; his first London theatre tenure.
+Michael Grandage then took over as the Donmar’s artistic director in 2002; it was his first London theatre leadership.

-Michael Longhurst currently serves as artistic director.
-His first season began in June 2019, but is currently halted as a result of the Coronavirus pandemic.
-In 2021, the Donmar Warehouse begun a partnership with Wessex Grove, a UK based production company.
+In 2021, the Donmar Warehouse partnered with Wessex Grove, a UK based production company.
 The companies will develop new shows and take the theatre’s work to a wider audience.